 We created six large collage murals to show the cityscape, in which all of the 307 entries, not only the nominees or winners, were presented.
 The viewers were given hand-held devices by which they could scan the barcodes on the murals, and read the full descriptions.
 Inside the mural structures, which we called “cone-houses,” database terminals were placed: one should actually go inside the surface in order to mine the meaning.

-In addition to these central elements, other parts played their roles to enhance the viewing experience: “trail signs” on the murals that guide the viewer through multiple paths of keywords; “spiders” on the murals that tell anecdotes and interesting facts relevant to some ideas; laser-printed posters; LED window signs and monitor screens downstairs showing the entries being viewed from the visitors in the gallery; print-on-site catalogue-on-demand.
+In addition to these central elements, other parts played their roles to enhance the viewing experience: “trail signs” on the murals that guide the viewer through multiple paths of keywords; “spiders” on the murals that tell anecdotes and interesting facts relevant to some ideas; laser-printed posters; LED window signs and monitor screens downstairs showing the entries being viewed from the visitors in the gallery; print-on-site catalog-on-demand.